 The receiver group has an 8-position switch and above it, a rotary pulse generator (RPG) that has 32 steps per revolution.
 The RPG also has a pushbutton switch built into it.
 These two controls work together to give you an amazing amount of functionality in a small space.
-The switch selects a function: Filters (top position, 1), IF shift (2-4), scanning (5), memory (6), and CW buffers (7).
-Position 8 (BC) is reserved for future use.
+The switch selects a function: Filters (top position, 1), IF shift (2), IF Notch (3), reserved (4), scanning (5), memory (6), and CW buffers (7).
+Position 8 (BC) is the "Birdcage", and allows you to shift the first IF back and forth to eliminate birdies in the receiver.
 More detail about these functions is found in the section on how to use the receiver.